259782/Mini_Project/1_Requirements/Readme.md

 ## Cost and Features
 ### Features
 * The system captures and stores student’s records.
-* The system generates all Students marksheet automatically.
+* The system can delete the records.
 * The admin can modify and update the records.
 ### Ageing
 * If the first period was about system building and the second period was about its expansion and the internal renegotiation—among students and schools, and schools and each other—that massification required, the current period is characterized by new external demands that have been placed on the system by several forms of accountability: privacy, equity, and efficiency.